 Bladder irritants

-What you eat and drink, certain medicine you take, and some medical conditions can affect your bladder.
-Here are some ways to decrease known bladder irritants as well as suggest good bladder health habits.
-The goal is to lessen any urinary urgency, frequency, and urinary incontinence and/or discomfort.
+What you eat and drink, certain medicines, and some medical conditions can affect your bladder.
+The goal of this handout is to lessen bladder irritation.
+This may lead to less urinary urgency, frequency, urinary incontinence, or discomfort.

-Many foods and drinks can cause bladder irritation.
-This can be from the amount or type of a food or beverage that you eat or drink.
-High acid food or drink and caffeine may irritate the lining of the bladder or upset the nervous system that controls the bladder and bowel.
+The amount or type of a food or drink can cause bladder irritation.
+High acid food or drinks and caffeine may irritate the lining of the bladder or upset the part of the brain that controls the bladder and bowel.

 Do not drink: